Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 ReturnTransaction "*" - ProductType

-note left of LoyaltyCard: "ID is a number on 10 digits " note "bar code is a number on 12 to 14  digits,\ncompliant to GTIN specifications, see \nhttps://www.gs1.org/services/how-calculate-check-digit-manually " as N2
+note left of LoyaltyCard: "ID is a number on 10 digits " note "bar code is a number on 12 to \n14 digits, compliant to GTIN \nspecifications, see https://www.gs1\n.org/services/how-calculate-check\n-digit-manually " as N2
 N2 ..
 ProductType
-note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 ..
-SaleTransaction note "One to one relationships will be implented with \n a reference to the object \n For example, LoyalityCard will have a Customer) " as N4 note "One to many relationships will be implemented \n with data structures" as N5
+note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 .right.
+SaleTransaction

+note "Map to \nimplement 1..n" as N6 note "Map to \nimplement 1..n" as N7 note "Map to \nimplement 1..n" as N8 note "Map to \nimplement 1..n" as N9 note "Map to \nimplement 1..n" as N10 note "Map to \nimplement 1..n" as N11 note "Map to \nimplement 1..n" as N12

+AccountBook ..
+N6
+N6 ..
+BalanceOperation
+Shop ..
+N7
+N7 ..
+Customer
+LoyaltyCard ..
+N8
+N8 ..
+SaleTransaction
+ProductType ..
+N9
+N9 ..
+Shop
+Shop ..
+N10
+N10 ..
+User
+Shop ..
+N11
+N11 ..
+LoyaltyCard
+SaleTransaction ..
+N12
+N12 ..
+ReturnTransaction

 }
 @enduml